SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.4/General_Main_Release_10.4.0_changes.md

 > [!CAUTION]
 > Always be extremely careful when using this tool, as it can have far-reaching consequences on the functionality of your DataMiner System.

-#### Storage as a Service: DataMiner Agent will now communicate with the database via WebSockets [ID_37480]
+#### Storage as a Service: DataMiner Agent will now communicate with the database via port 443 only [ID_37480]

 <!-- MR 10.4.0 - FR 10.3.11 [CU0] -->

-Up to now, a DataMiner using STaaS communicated with the database via port 5671 or 5672.
-From now on, it will communicate with the database via WebSockets (port 443).
+Up to now, a DataMiner using STaaS communicated with the database via TCP/IP ports 443, 5671 and 5672.
+From now on, it will communicate with the database via port 443 only.

 ### Fixes